Understanding Active Minutes on Fitbit & Troubleshooting Syncing Issues

 How Do I earn active minutes?

-If your Fitbit device tracks heart rate, your heart rate data is used to calculate active minutes for non-step-based activities, such as weight lifting, yoga, and rowing.
-If your device doesn’t track heart rate, your active minutes for these activities will be lower.
+• For devices that track heart rate, this data is used to calculate active minutes for non-step-based activities like weight lifting, yoga, and rowing.
+If your device does not track heart rate, the active minutes for these activities may be lower.

 What are Active Zone Minutes or Active Minutes on my Fitbit device?